 Additionally, Part 141 approval allows most CAU graduates to benefit from a 250-500 flight-hour reduction when seeking their ATP certification and reduces the minimum age to become a first officer.
 While candidates typically need 1,500 flight hours and must be at least 23 years old to be eligible for their ATP, CAU graduates can qualify for a restricted ATP with only 1,000-1,250 flight hours at the age of 21.

 These benefits put CAU graduates in the pipeline for jobs much quicker than other candidates, including positions as first officers at regional airlines.
 The San Diego Flight Center is CAU’s most recent location to receive Part 141 approval.
 The University’s main campus in Bakersfield and Flight Center in Ventura County previously earned Part 141 approval.
 The Flight Center in San Diego County offers several aviation-related degree programs, including a bachelor’s degree in aeronautics and an associate’s degree in aviation studies.
-Financial aid and scholarships are available to those who qualify, and this location accepts military and veteran’s benefits.
+Financial aid and tuition reduction programs are available to those who qualify, and this location accepts military and veteran’s benefits.

 Applications are now being accepted for CAU’s fall class.
 To learn more, visit calaero.edu.